lewisfromlewis/lewisfromlewis.github.io/_posts/2018-08-20-Basics-of-ventilation.md

 - What is compliance?
 When is it measured?
 How is it changed in ARDS?
 - What is the relevance of the Bohr equation to ARDS?

+## ARDS {.smaller}
+"ARDS is a sign of mental deficiency"
+-Bacterial pneumonia
+-Viral pneumonia
+-Infections outside of the lungs
+-Smoke inhalation
+-Burns
+-Near drowning
+-Diabetic ketoacidosis
+-Pregnancy
+-Eclampsia
+-Amniotic fluid embolus
+-Drugs - paraquat, heroin, aspirin
+-Acute pancreatitis
+-Disseminated intravascular coagulation (DIC)
+-Head injury/raised intracranial pressure (ICP)
+-Fat emboli
+-Transfusions of blood products
+-Heart/lung bypass
+-Tumour lysis syndrome
+-Pulmonary contusion

 ## Emphysema
 - A condition of high compliance and high resistance
 >- Which means low elastance and low conductance
+- A genetically predisposed, physically initiated insult to the mature lung
+- 5 to 40% prevalent depending on exposures
+- Lung tissue destruction

+## Emphysema
+- Compare with ARDS:
+- what is the time constant and how does it differ?
+-